AdamAdham/FPGA-Project/README.md

    1. If yes, a moving part should draw the bar from the container.
    1. If not, an “EMPTY” word should be displayed on the 7 SEGMENT DISPLAY of the board.
 1) The updated amount of bars available should be displayed on the 7 SEGMENT DISPLAY for each dispense action.
-5. **PROJECT: “Plant care system”**

-You are required to implement an automated plant care system with 2 stages:

-1. Stage 1 is for watering the plant.
-1. Stage 2 for dispensing plant fertilizers.

-**Tasks:**

-1) The user needs to start the system using a button or any equivalent.
-1) The system should pump the water using a water pump for a specific amount of time from your choice and then the water pump stops after that time and this is marked as stage 1.
-Moreover, you should switch on a LED to determine that we are in stage 1.
-1) The system should dispense the plant fertilizers using a motor after stage 1 is finished automatically.
-This should be indicated using another LED than that used in stage 1.
-1) You should have a stop button to stop the plant care system.
-6. **PROJECT: “Baby feeding Scheduler”**

-The scheduler should be designed to help mum to schedule specific time slots for feeding her baby and make the bed swings to help the baby calm down till she arrives.
-The mum will adjust the timers for feeding times, thus at the exact time an alerting sound will go on and the bed will start swinging.
-When the mum approaches her baby, the system will detect her and will stop the bed from swinging and the alert automatically.

-We will use the clock embedded in the FPGA to simulate the time between one feed and another.

-**Tasks:**

-1) When the exact time approaches, the mum should be alerted using a sound

-   device of your own choice, and the bed will be activated/swinging using a moving device of your choice.

-2) When the mum approaches the baby, she should be detected using a sensor of your own choice to stop the sound alert and deactivate the bed from swinging.

-**“BONUS”**

-- If you added an extra feature using an ANALOG SENSOR which requires an extra microcontroller connection (for example: Arduino Board) (or FPGA-based ADC module/code), it will be counted as a bonus to any of the ideas listed above.
-- You must use the microcontroller for ONLY reading the sensor values; however, any output must be controlled through the FPGA.

-*Good Luck :)*
-10